Terminology of the obsolete concept

 (possible alternative name: precarious)

-Public changeset can't be deleted and replace latecomer need to be converted into an overlay to this public changeset.
+Public changeset can't be deleted and replace bumped need to be converted into an overlay to this public changeset.

 (possible alternative names: mislead, naive, unaware, mindless, disenchanting)